Fundamentals Of Listening

 Few people will object to questions being asked by a listener inspired by a genuine desire to learn what the speaker wishes to communicate.

 - Listening is an art in addition to being a skill – the two are mutually inclusive.
-While the Laws of Nature dictate results, learning how to apply these Laws comes with dedicated practice.
+While the Laws of Nature dictate consequences, learning how to apply these Laws comes with dedicated practice.
 For instance, knowing when it is okay to interrupt.
 As with all skills, experience is the best teacher.

-- Assumption is rarely a sound basis - For interpreting what a speaker means, only the speaker knows that, and listening is the means of comprehending, often taking much time, much discussion and much patience.
+- Assumption is rarely a sound basis - For interpreting what a speaker means.
+Only the speaker knows that, and listening is the means of comprehending, often taking much time, much discussion and much patience.

 It is worth remembering that to assume makes an Ass out of U and Me.